 Because it’s a country with harsh terrain and climate, Mongolia imports a lot of its food and relies heavily on the consumption of canned food, grains, and meat products such as mutton (tight matured sheep meat).
 If you are a picky eater or have dietary needs: 1) prepare adequately by packing essentials 2) communicate your needs clearly with the tour operator/cook and 3) stop by the State Department Store Super Market to stock up.

-6) Say Goodbye to the Luxury of a Sewage System on the Road Trip
+6) Say Goodbye to the Luxury of a Sewage System on the Mongolia Road Trip

 If you’re like Marshall, from How I Met Your Mother and you need the utmost relaxation, discretion, and peace of mind to properly use the bathroom….
 You will have some mental adjustments to make in Mongolia.
 Outside of Ulaanbaatar, it is not common to come across Western bathrooms’/sewage systems.
 Most bathrooms are either the vastness of the landscape in front of you for you to choose a spot from, or they are latrines where the flies buzz so loudly around your bum that you can barely hear your own thoughts.
 Mentally prepare yourself for the adjustment.
 Bring toilet paper, baby wipes, and whatever dietary supplements you may need for assistance.
 And again, stay hydrated to avoid dehydration-related digestion maladies.

-7) Finding a Tour to Discover Mongolia Outside of Ulaanbaatar Can Be Tricky and Expensive
+7) Finding a Tour to Travel Mongolia Outside of Ulaanbaatar Can Be Tricky and Expensive

 The city of Ulaanbaatar is a hit or miss for a lot of travelers.
 On the surface, it seems like there is not a whole lot to do, but after spending a few days in Ulaanbaatar, I began to find little gems here and there that left me yearning to see more.
-It had the feeling of like a state college town or a small city in Upstate New York, but with 1.4 million people and a lot of scary traffic.
+It felt like a state college town but with 1.4 million people and a lot of scary traffic.
 Most popular tourist attractions, however, are located outside of the city.
 Therefore, the most important detail to figure out during your Mongolia travels is how to explore outside of the capital.

 Many roads through much of rural Mongolia are not paved.
 Some “highways” are on the steppe or the desert, therefore if you are not acquainted with the terrain you can easily get lost with nothing but skies and desert all around you.
-Subsequently, car rentals are not advised and most travelers hire drivers to take them around Mongolia on a tour.
+Subsequently, car rentals are not advised; so most travelers hire drivers to take them around Mongolia on a tour.

 8) Carefully Select Who You Go on Your Mongolian Tour With